Faithful Semitoric Systems: Basic properties of faithful semitoric systems

+While faithful semitoric systems are more restrictive than almost-toric systems (see Definition~\ref{defn:almost-toric}), they capture the semi-local structure of almost-toric systems.

-\begin{prop} Given an almost-toric system $\is$, any leaf $L$ admits an open neighborhood $V$ such that $\left(V,\omega|_V,\Phi|_V\right)$ is isomorphic to a vertical almost-toric system. \end{prop}
+\begin{Proposition} Given an almost-toric system $\is$, any leaf $L$ admits an open neighborhood $V$ such that $(V,\omega|_V,\Phi|_V)$ is isomorphic to a faithful semitoric system. \end{Proposition}

-\begin{proof} A leaf of an almost-toric system is either weakly toric or is a focus-focus leaf.
+\begin{proof} A leaf of an almost-toric system is either weakly toric or is a~focus-focus leaf.
 In the former case, the local normal forms for elliptic tori yield the result.
-Thus, suppose that $L$ is a focus-focus leaf and let $V$ be a saturated regular neighborhood of $L$.
-By construction, $V$ is connected; moreover, Proposition \ref{prop:faithful_at} gives that $\left(V,\omega|_V,\Phi|_V\right)$ is faithful almost-toric.
-Proposition \ref{prop:S1-action} gives that there exists a system-preserving effective Hamiltonian $S^1$-action on $\left(V,\omega|_V,\Phi|_V\right)$; in other words, that subsystem is isomorphic to an almost-toric system whose first integral is the moment map of an effective Hamiltonian $S^1$-action.
+Thus, suppose that $L$ is a~focus-focus leaf and let $V$ be a saturated regular neighborhood of $L$.
+By construction, $V$ is connected; moreover, Proposition~\ref{prop:faithful_at} gives that $(V,\omega|_V,\Phi|_V)$ is faithful almost-toric.
+Proposition~\ref{prop:S1-action} gives that there exists a system-preserving effective Hamiltonian $S^1$-action on $(V,\omega|_V,\Phi|_V)$; in other words, that subsystem is isomorphic to an almost-toric system whose first integral is the moment map of an effective Hamiltonian $S^1$-action.
 Thus, without loss of generality, it may be assumed that the first component of $\Phi|_V$ is the moment map of an effective Hamiltonian $S^1$-action.
-By construction of $V$, properties \ref{item:100} and \ref{item:101} of a vertical almost-toric system hold for $\left(V,\omega|_V,\Phi|_V\right)$.
+By construction of~$V$, properties~\ref{item:100} and~\ref{item:101} of a faithful semitoric system hold for $(V,\omega|_V,\Phi|_V)$.
 Set $c = \Phi(L)$.
-Let $U \subset \Phi|_V(V)$ be an open neighborhood of $c$ with the property that its intersection with any vertical line is either empty or path-connected.
-Using Proposition \ref{prop:sub_mostly_vat}, the subsystem relative to $U$ of $\left(V,\omega|_V,\Phi|_V\right)$ is vertical almost-toric as desired. \end{proof}
+Let $U \subset \Phi|_V(V)$ be an open neighborhood of~$c$ with the property that its intersection with any vertical line is either empty or path-connected.
+Using Proposition~\ref{prop:sub_mostly_vat}, the subsystem relative to $U$ of $(V,\omega|_V,\Phi|_V)$ is faithful semitoric as desired. \end{proof}

-\begin{rmk} The vertical almost-toric systems of Proposition \ref{prop:at-vat} are not necessarily generalized semi-toric because their moment map images are not necessarily closed in $\R^2$, while those of generalized semi-toric systems are. \end{rmk}
+\begin{rmk} The faithful semitoric systems of Proposition \ref{prop:at-vat} are not necessarily proper semitoric because their moment map images are not necessarily closed in~$\R^2$, while those of proper semitoric systems are. \end{rmk}